Busch Gardens Tampa Bay: 2010–present: New ownership and additions

 The Tanganyika Tidal Wave closed on April 10, 2016, with no plans to replace the attraction.
 The former Crown Colony opened with the addition of a new restaurant in May.
 The spinning roller coaster, Cobra's Curse, opened on June 17, in the Egypt section of the park adjacent to Montu.
 The Jambo Junction animal center closed indefinitely on December 9, due to corporate layoffs.
 Stewart Clark replaced Dean as Busch Gardens President in January 2017 following the formers departure to become President of Orlando's SeaWorld parks.
-By April, the Iceploration show ended its performance in the Moroccan Palace Theater, replaced by Turn It Up during the summer months.
 Free beer samples returned to the park in May 2018, being hosted within the former Hospitality House since renamed to the Garden Gate Cafe.
 A Premier Rides triple-launch roller coaster, named Tigris, was announced in September to open the following year.

-The park would later announce in March 2019 the replacement for Gwazi as Iron Gwazi, a Rocky Mountain Construction conversion of the wooden roller coasters into a steel roller coaster.
+The park later announced in March 2019 the replacement for Gwazi as Iron Gwazi, a Rocky Mountain Construction conversion of the wooden roller coaster into a hybrid roller coaster.
 Busch Gardens opened Tigris, its ninth roller coaster, on April 19.
 Iron Gwazi, was expected to be completed by Spring 2020, however, due to the COVID-19 pandemic in Florida, the park temporarily closed from March 16 to June 11, to assist in slowing down the exposure of guests.
 As a result of the pandemic, the opening of Iron Gwazi was initially delayed until 2021.
 SeaWorld Entertainment parks as a whole saw a 96% drop in attendance figures.

 Busch Gardens Tampa Bay named Neal Thurman as its new president in August, amid Clark leaving to pursue a role at SeaWorld Entertainment in September.
 Iron Gwazi, after several months of previews, opened on March 11, 2022.
 A new entrance plaza, entertainment, and pass member lounge were planned in April to come during the season.
-Busch Gardens Tampa Bay announced in October the Serengeti Flyer, a S&S Screamin' Swing, scheduled to debut in Spring 2023.
+In October, Busch Gardens Tampa Bay announced the Serengeti Flyer, a Screamin' Swing, which debuted in Spring 2023.
 The former Garden Gate Cafe reopened as the Springs Taproom in January 2023.
+The wild mouse roller coaster closed and was subsequently removed in July.
+It was replaced by Phoenix Rising which opened on July 21, 2024, as the park's tenth roller coaster.